 This post is for anyone in Washington who plans to adopt a dog from a local shelter.

 First of all, THANK YOU for adopting a shelter dog.
-Our shelters have so many fantastic dogs, both purebreds and mixed breeds, that will provide you and your family with a years of love, devotion, and companionship.
+Our shelters have so many fantastic dogs, that will provide you and your family with a years of love, devotion, and companionship.

-Second, when you’re ready to get your dog, I urge you to consider adopting a dog trained at one of several Washington prisons that have formed partnerships with local rescues/shelters.
+Second, please consider adopting a dog trained at one of several Washington prisons that have formed partnerships with local rescues/shelters.

 In case you didn’t know, all Washington prisons operate some kind of animal training or adoption program.